fenwaypowers/MMRecompIcePlatformUtilities/README.md

 # Majora's Mask Recompiled: Ice Platform Utilities

-This is a mod for [Zelda64Recompiled](https://github.com/Zelda64Recomp/Zelda64Recomp) that allows ice platforms to be spawned on any body of water in the game.
+This is a mod for [Zelda64Recompiled](https://github.com/Zelda64Recomp/Zelda64Recomp) that allows ice platforms to be spawned on any body of water in Majora's Mask.
 It also allows up to ten ice platforms to exist concurrently and lets you adjust their lifetime.

 Features:
 - Allow ice platforms anywhere in the game. (on by default, can be turned off)